OpenEvalProject/evals/manuscripts/elife-56915/v2/manuscript.md

 For different ranges of frequency values, qmin and qmax, the proportion of observed variants that were true positives was calculated according to the maximum likelihood method above, using these categorisations.
 Results are shown in Figure 2—figure supplement 7.
 In the process of setting up the initial state of our Wright-Fisher simulation variants observed in the sequence data were considered in turn, drawing a Bernoulli random variable for each variant.
 Variants were included in the initial simulated population with probability equal to the proportion of observed variants that were estimated to be true positives.

-## Accounting for mutation-selection balance
+### Accounting for mutation-selection balance

 To account for our neglect of mutation, a frequency cutoff was applied to our simulation data.
 Under a pure process of genetic drift, low-frequency variants in our population are likely to die out, reaching a frequency of zero.
 In a real population, this would not occur, variants being sustained at low frequencies by a balance of mutation and purifying selection (Haldane, 1937; Haigh, 1978).
 To correct for this we post-processed the initial and final frequency values from our simulations before calculating our distance, imposing a minimum minority allele frequency of 0.1%.
 All changes in allele frequency below this threshold were ignored, such that, for example, if a variant changed from 0.5% to 0%, this was processed after the fact so that the variant changed from 0.5% to 0.1%.
 The choice of threshold here is conservative; leading to a conservatively low estimate of Ne.

-## Confidence intervals
+### Confidence intervals

 Confidence intervals for the effective population size were calculated as the overlap of 97.5% confidence intervals for the evolutionary rates in the observed data, calculated from the regression for the real data, and estimated from the simulated statistics.
 The overlap of these values gives an approximate 95% confidence interval for Ne.

-## Variations in methodology
+### Variations in methodology

 A number of choices were made in our estimation of an effective population size.
 The effects of each of these choices were explored through further calculation and simulation.
 Results are shown in Supplementary file 1.

-## Approximations in the Wright-Fisher model
+### Approximations in the Wright-Fisher model

 In the calculation to set up an initial viral population, the assignment of minority alleles to sequences becomes slow at large population sizes.
 Our code simulated viral genomes; a variant allele was included into the population by choosing an appropriate proportion of genomes to which the variant was assigned.
 For greater computational efficiency we used a pseudo-random approach for choosing genomes.
 Given a population size N, we generated a set P of prime numbers that were each larger than N. Given some desired allele frequency q we wish to choose qN genomes to which to assign the variant.
+We therefore calculated the set of numbers:

+$$
+a^{k}(modp)
+$$

-We therefore calculated the set of numbers:(18)ak(mod p)where p is a prime number sampled at random from the set P, and a is a randomly chosen primitive root of p.
+where p is a prime number sampled at random from the set P, and a is a randomly chosen primitive root of p.
 Given this choice of a and p, the values ak (where k is an integer between one and p-1) form a pseudorandom permutation of the numbers from one to p-1.
 We constructed a set of qN genomes by choosing genomes indexed in turn by the elements of this set, beginning from k = 1, and discarding values greater than N.

 To achieve calculations for population sizes larger than 107 we implemented a statistical averaging method.
 We generated a single population of size 106, then generated 200 outcomes of a single generation of the same size, recording allele frequencies in each case.
 In order to simulate a value of N of size r x 106 we compared the frequencies of the initial population to the mean frequencies of a random set of r outcomes.
 This is equivalent of simulating transmission from a population of size r x 106 in which the initial population contains r copies of each of one of 106 genotypes.

-## Phylogenetic analysis
+### Phylogenetic analysis

 Consensus sequences of data were analysed using the BEAST2 software package (Bouckaert et al., 2014).
 Consensus sequences from each viral segment were concatenated then aligned using MUSCLE (Edgar, 2004) before performing a phylogenetic analysis on the whole genome sequence alignment.
 The B/Venezuela/02/2016 sequence was used to root the alignment, the haemagglutinin segment of this virus having been identified as being very close to those from the patient.
 Trees were generated using the HKY substitution model (Hasegawa et al., 1985).
 A Monte Carlo process was run for 10 million iterations, generating a consensus tree with TreeAnnotator using the first 10% of trees as burn-in.
 Figures were made using the FigTree package (http://tree.bio.ed.ac.uk/software/figtree/).

-## Haplotype reconstruction
+### Haplotype reconstruction

 Haplotype reconstruction was performed using multi-locus polymorphism data generated by the SAMFIRE software package (Illingworth, 2016).
 Variant loci in the genome were identified as those at which a change in the consensus nucleotide was observed between the initial and the final consensus.
 The short-read data were then processed, converting reads into strings of alleles observed at these loci; a single paired-end read may describe alleles at none, one, or multiple loci.
 Next, these strings were combined using a combinatorial algorithm to construct a list of single-segment haplotypes, sufficient to explain all of the observed data; no frequencies were inferred at this point.
 Finally, a Dirichlet-multinomial model was used to infer the maximum likelihood frequencies of each haplotype given the data from each time point (Illingworth, 2015).
 Formally, we divided reads into sets, according to the loci at which they described alleles.
 A multi-locus variant consists of an observation of some specific alleles at the loci in question.
-By way of notation, we denote by nia the number of reads in set i which describe the multi-locus variant a, and denote the total number of reads in the set as Ni.
-Given a set of haplotypes with frequencies given by the elements of the vector q, we write as qia the summed frequencies of haplotypes that match each multi-locus variant a in set i.
+By way of notation, we denote by $n_{i}^{a}$ the number of reads in set i which describe the multi-locus variant a, and denote the total number of reads in the set as Ni.
+Given a set of haplotypes with frequencies given by the elements of the vector q, we write as $q_{i}^{a}$ the summed frequencies of haplotypes that match each multi-locus variant a in set i.
 For example, the haplotypes ATA and ATG would both match the multi-locus variant AT- describing alleles at only the first two loci.
-We now express a likelihood for the haplotype frequencies:(19)ℒq=∑ilog⁡Γ(Ni+1)∏aΓ(nia+1)Γ(∑aCqia)Γ(∑ania+Cqia)∏aΓ(nia+Cqia)Γ(Cqia)
+We now express a likelihood for the haplotype frequencies:

+$$
+ℒq=\sumilog⁡\frac{Γ(N_{i}+1)}{\prod_{a}Γ(n_{i}^{a}+1)}\frac{Γ(\sum_{a}Cq_{i}^{a})}{Γ(\sum_{a}n_{i}^{a}+Cq_{i}^{a})}\proda\frac{Γ(n_{i}^{a}+Cq_{i}^{a})}{Γ(Cq_{i}^{a})}
+$$

 Here the parameter C describes the extent of noise in the sequence data, a lower value indicating a lower confidence in the sequence data.
 Haplotype reconstruction was performed by finding the maximum likelihood value of the vector of haplotype frequencies q.
 A value of C = 200 was chosen for the calculation, representing a conservative estimate given the prior performance of the sequencing pipeline used in this study (Illingworth et al., 2017).
 In contrast to previous calculations in which an evolutionary model was fitted to data (Illingworth, 2015), haplotype frequencies for each time point and for each viral segment were in this case inferred independently, with no underlying evolutionary model.

-## Data describing influenza A/H3N2 infection
+### Data describing influenza A/H3N2 infection

 Our analysis of data describing long-term influenza A/H3N2 infection was performed on data from a previous study (Xue et al., 2017).
 As our method does not require an exceptional quality of sequencing data to calculate a rate of evolution more samples were included in our analysis than were examined in the original study.
 Using the codes established in the previous study, we used samples from patient W from days 0, 7, 14, 21, 28, 56, 62, 69 and 76; from patient X from days 0, 7, 14, 21, 28, 42, and 72; from patient Y from days 0, 7, 14, 21, 28, 35, 48, 56, and 70; from patient Z from days 14, 15, 20, 25, 41, 48, 55, 62, and 69.
 An identical procedure to that used to estimate Ne from the influenza B data was applied, calculating a rate of evolution per day from sequence data, scaling this to a rate per generation (in this case a seven hour generation time was modelled [Nobusawa and Sato, 2006]), and then running simulations to estimate Ne.
 We note that the estimates of false positive rate generated for the influenza B data were applied equally in this case, due to not having equivalent data to re-estimate these values.
 Examining the data from patient W, our distance measurements suggested potential population structure involving the samples collected on days 62 and 69; these samples were excluded from our regression analysis.